Claudia Stanny Excellence in Assessment

 Claudia J. Stanny served the faculty and students of the University of West Florida for over 30 years.
 Though she served in a faculty role in the Department of Psychology for many years, Dr. Stanny had her greatest impact on the University of West Florida through her role as the Director of the Center for University Teaching, Learning, and Assessment or CUTLA.
 As Director of CUTLA, Dr. Stanny worked tirelessly to mentor faculty in the scholarship of teaching and learning, and to promote a strong and pervasive culture of assessment at UWF.
 She was also instrumental in helping UWF prepare for SACSCOC accreditation visits and in developing several of the university’s QEP projects.
 The Claudia J. Stanny Excellence in Assessment Award is created in her name in recognition of her work and the impact she has made on the culture of teaching and learning at UWF.

 The department demonstrates excellence in assessment by meeting the following criteria:

 - Must meet all 6 criteria from the reporting compliance section of the rubric.

 - Must have a maturity of assessment rating at the gold level of designation.

 - Must have compelling and actionable use of results for the current assessment cycle.

 - Must discuss impact of actions implemented from a prior year’s assessment (sometimes called closing the loop).
 This is field K on the programmatic assessment form and represents a full cycle of assessment for a particular SLO.

-- In the event of a tie in the overall score based on formal review of assessment, reviewers will select the recipient of the Claudia J. Stanny Excellence in Assessment Award based on a quality comparison of responses and the strength of supporting documentation supplied as evidence of best practices where possible.
+- In the event of a tie in the overall score based on Formal Review of Assessment ( Rubric 21-22), reviewers will select the recipient of the Claudia J. Stanny Excellence in Assessment Award based on a quality comparison of responses and the strength of supporting documentation supplied as evidence of best practices where possible.

 - Departments may win the award once within a three year period before they are eligible for award consideration again in the future.